huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

 **Social Norms and the Impact of Early Life Events on Gender Inequality.** with Albert Park and Wei Luo, 3rd Revise & Resubmit, *Journal of Human Resources*.

-**Teacher Characteristics and Student Performance: Evidence from Random Teacher-Student Assignments in China.** with Teng Li, Yinghao Pan, and Jinyang Ren, Revise & Resubmit, *Journal of Economic Behavior & Organization*.

 **Understanding the Effects of Education on Health: Evidence from China.** with Chuanchuan Zhang, Reject & Resubmit, *Journal of Health Economics*.